 - Pour into an ungreased cookie sheet.
 Let cool for 5 minutes.

 - Sprinkle ½ cup chocolate chips over the top.
-Let rest until chocolate chips are melted enough to spread over top of the almond Roca.
+Let rest until chocolate chips are melted enough to spread over the top of the almond Roca.

 - Dust with ⅛ cup smashed/chopped almonds.